ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 (NOTE: Flows occur over TLS.
 Nonces are not shown).

-## Transfer Initialization Claims
+## Transfer Initialization Claim

-{: #satp-stage1-init-claims}
+{: #satp-stage1-init-claim}
 This is set of artifacts pertaining to the asset that must be agreed upon between the client (sender gateway) and the server (recipient gateway).

-The Transfer Initialization Claims consist of the following:
+The Transfer Initialization Claim consists of the following:

 - digitalAssetId REQUIRED: This is the globally unique identifier for the digital asset located in the origin network.